Trevor Gleeson

-Early life and career
+Early life

 Gleeson grew up in Warrnambool, Victoria, as a member of a sports-mad family with four older siblings.
-Gleeson played football and basketball as a youth, with the latter leading to a third-place finish at the Australian championships with Warrnambool's under 14 team.
-In 1985, he graduated from Warrnambool's Emmanuel College.
-His life change as an 18-year-old after a hydraulic door crushed his back in an industrial accident.
-He subsequently spent six weeks in hospital with the thought of his sporting career over.
-That accident was the coaching catalyst for Gleeson.
+He played football and basketball as a youth.
+He played for Warrnambool's under 14 team that finished third at the Australian basketball championships.
+In 1985, he graduated from Emmanuel College.

+As an 18-year-old, Gleeson was involved in an industrial accident where a hydraulic door crushed his back.
+He subsequently spent six weeks in hospital.
+In the aftermath of the injury, Gleeson pursued a coaching career.